County Council issues extreme heat warning;

-“When the weather service issues an excessive heat warning, it’s important for our elderly and vulnerable residents to take precautions to avoid heat-related illnesses,” said Delaware County Senior Medical Advisor Dr. George Avetian.
+“When the weather service issues an excessive heat warning, it’s important for our elderly and vulnerable residents to take precautions to avoid heat-related illnesses,” said County Council Vice-Chairman Mario J. Civera Jr., Council’s liaison to COSA.
 “People who are 65 and older are vulnerable to heat-related illnesses and we ask that residents check on their elderly family members and neighbors.”

 Civera said the Delaware County Heat Plan calls for senior centers and adult day care centers to extend their hours, to offer water and non-caffeinated beverages throughout the day, and to reinforce with service-provider drivers to check on consumers.

-Dr. Avetian said it is particularly important for seniors and those with health problems to drink plenty of fluids to prevent dehydration.
+Delaware County Senior Medical Advisor Dr. George Avetian said it is particularly important for seniors and those with health problems to drink plenty of fluids to prevent dehydration.
 Common symptoms of dehydration are headache, dry skin, light-headedness, nausea and fast heartbeat.